Why: The Significance of Personal Qualities When Creating Art Photographs – Part 2

 An artistic photographer often tends to live in his bubble away from others.
 He builds a universe that is his own which he can hide from the eyes of others.
-This is normal behavior, and we think that this is one of the conditions for success in this activity.
+This is normal behavior, and I think that this is one of the conditions for success in this activity.

 A fact is verifiable.
 It can be proved.
 A fact is external to the one who expresses it.
 It is not the result of an emotion or a personal belief.
 It can be tested for relevancy.